 Unfortunately, falling back to a much older protocol version and connecting leaves servers and clients open for attacks.
 Moreover, attackers could deliberately exploit this mechanism of clients shifting to older versions via a man-in-the-middle interference.

 By interfering with client attempts to use newer TLS versions, i.e., mimicking a server crash, attackers can make a client attempt weaker TLS connections or an SSL 3.0 connection, ideally.
 Once this connection is established, they can exploit all the vulnerabilities associated with a given protocol.
-For example, a BEAST attack can be launched against TLS 1.0, as well as SSL 3.0.
+For example, a BEAST attack can be launched against TLS 1.0 and SSL 3.0.
 In addition, a LUCKY13 attack is potentially also possible in those instances.

 This is where TLS_FALLBACK_SCSV comes in to prevent protocol downgrade attacks from occurring.